Facebook pixel Mediation Training For Attorneys: How to Master Mediation Skip to main content

 The recent surge in mediation's popularity signifies a dramatic shift in the practice of law.
 Attorneys are now using professional neutrals to facilitate settlement negotiations for litigated cases.
 In the past, settlement efforts in the litigation arena have been limited to settlement conferences in which the focus is usually on the judge's case evaluation.
 As increasing numbers of courts are requiring parties to mediate in order to accommodate an overburdened legal system, there is a growing demand for professionals who, in addition to being able to evaluate a case, can also facilitate negotiations between adversarial parties to reach innovative solutions.

 Now lawyers and other established professionals can use their expertise to break into a new area of practice with tremendous possibilities.
-The Mediating the Litigated Case program offers a unique opportunity to learn about the mediation process in a format geared specifically toward civil litigation cases.
+This mediation training program offers a unique opportunity to learn about the mediation process in a format geared specifically toward civil litigation cases.
 Taught by experienced lawyers, who have made the transition from litigation to mediation practice, course participants will learn the essential skills required to serve as mediators.

 The program will focus on the various stages of the process, identifying and working with different negotiation styles, and facilitating problem-solving regardless of whether the case involves a contractual, tort, personal injury, employment, partnership, or securities issues.